 E is For ExcellenceVarsity athletes are the Best.
 If you make it to the end of your season, maintaining grades and displaying best sportsmanship, you are in line to win a Varsity letter.
 This Fall, it is all about Football, Cheer, Volleyball and Cross Country.
 We are rooting for eligibility, work ethics and success for all the Spartans.
 You will recognize them by their letters.

-Track Ready, set, go!Here is Vikram Bal, sprinting to victory in what is becoming a regular thing for Emery track.
+Track Ready, set, go!Here is a stylized shot of our boys digging for the finish line at a Spring meet.
 The boys and girls have been very busy to finish February, competing in tournaments across the Bay.
 Multiple top three finishes for Emery at San Francisco State and the Skyline Invitational.
 Aaliyah Dawson, Sahib Singh, Garrett Mack, Mehki Dellavalade, Simar Singh all won top honors while senior Cameron Nguyen won double victories in the 100 and 200, while freshman Zyianna Ruffin did the same, a pair of victories in the same event for the ladies.
 Coach Todd is getting new recruits daily as Emery is loading up for a special season, and it's just begun.

 Graduation Requirements230 Credits